ruslanmv/ruslanmv.github.io/_posts/2022-04-09-How-to-connect-to-Sagemaker-Notebook-via-SSH.md

 ## Introduction

+Amazon VPC enables you to launch AWS resources on a virtual private network that you have defined.
+The bastion host runs on an Amazon EC2 instance that is typically in a public subnet of your Amazon VPC.
+Linux instances are in a subnet that is not publicly accessible, and they are set up with a security group that allows SSH access from the security group attached to the underlying EC2 instance running the bastion host

+SSH tunneling is a method of transporting arbitrary networking data over an encrypted SSH connection.
+It can be used to add encryption to legacy applications.
+It can also be used to implement VPNs (Virtual Private Networks) and access intranet services across firewalls.

+[**SSH**](https://www.ssh.com/ssh/protocol/) is a standard for secure remote logins and file transfers over untrusted networks.
+It also provides a way to secure the data traffic of any given application using port forwarding, basically tunneling any [**TCP/IP**](https://en.wikipedia.org/wiki/Internet_protocol_suite) port over SSH.
+This means that the application data traffic is directed to flow inside an encrypted SSH connection so that it cannot be eavesdropped or intercepted while it is in transit.
+SSH tunneling enables adding network security to legacy applications that do not natively support encryption.

 AWS does not natively support SSH-ing into **SageMaker notebook instances**, but nothing really prevents you from setting up SSH yourself.

 The only problem is that these instances do not get a public IP address, which means you have to either create a reverse proxy or connect to it via bastion box.